lgatto/2017_09_25_OpenScience_EPFL/README.md

 research and open researcher, as a way to promote a more rigorous and sound research process and tackle the reproducibility crisis.
-In this talk, I will present the case for open scholarship from an early carrer researcher's perspective, pointing out that being an open researcher is not only the *right* thing to do, but is also the *best* thing to do.
+In this talk, I will present the case for open scholarship from an early carrier researcher's perspective, pointing out that being an open researcher is not only the *right* thing to do, but is also the *best* thing to do.